 - In-depth tracking of your habits: lumen metabolism review (metabolic score), sleep, steps, carbs consumed…

 - Weekly metabolism report sent to your email

 For instance, Lumen provides you with personalized nutritional guidance based on your metabolic measurements, activity levels, and sleep.
 This nutritional guidance is flexible even throughout the day.
 Thus, it’s designed to boost your performance and energy levels.

 As you can see, my daily recommendations changed during the day once I added my workout to the Lumen app.
-Personally, I was not following the guideline to the tee.
-However, the nutritional guidance can be more useful for those who want more control or need help with their diet.

 Notice that the nutrition plan from Lumen is based on macros (fats, protein, carbs), instead of calories.
 There’s an in-depth explanation on the Lumen app to why this is; but the summary is that they believe not all calories are equal

-For that reason, not only they provide you with the macros; but you can also find healthy recipe ideas.
+For that reason, not only do they provide you with the macros; but you can also find healthy recipe ideas.

 This is another area I didn’t use much, since I rely on meal replacements to control my nutrition.
 That said, it can be incredibly useful and a great way to start improving your diet.
 The convenience and quality of the recipes is undeniable.